Who has the best wine list in the country? It’s impossible to say.

 Yes, half a million bottles.

 In short, the Bern’s wine cellar is an absolute world-class phenomenon.
+Talk about getting value out of wine cellar app.
 But it didn’t get that way overnight.
 Bern has traveled across the planet extensively, researching, sipping, swirling, and swishing his way to an internationally-recognized wine collection.
 It took decades of hard work.

 When one opens up the wine list at Bern’s, the first impression is that of a seriously mature depth.
 The average age of the bottles at Berns may be higher than any other wine list in the country.
 But Bern’s wine list is also an expertly-conceived exercise in breadth.
 Within the list are more than 6,800 unique wine labels.